-- reaction list (iterable) List of reaction Ids or cobra.
-Reaction. - solver (str, optional) The name of the solver to be used.
+- cobra_model (cobra.Model) The model from which to delete the reactions.
+The model will not be modified. - reaction_list (iterable) List of reaction Ids or cobra.Reaction. - solver (str, optional) The name of the solver to be used.

 Sequentially knocks out each reaction in a model using MOMA.